Skip to main content

 Colorful pencil drawing shows a landscape featuring a stream, mountains, cliffs, trees, cacti, wildflowers, elk, wolf, antelope, salmon, tortoise, hawk, bees, and other flora and fauna, as well as two humans.

 Artist’s statement: “My drawing depicts 11 endangered species and their different ecosystems found in the Western United States.
 The most difficult challenge was making this piece cohesive, even across different habitats that normally wouldn’t be found together.
 I live in Boise, Idaho, and am surrounded by wild places that I consider part of my home.
 I want to ensure that these ecosystems are protected.
 I hope viewers come away with an appreciation for our Western wild places and the importance of biodiversity and healthy ecosystems threatened by climate change and habitat loss.”
-Credit: Taelyn B., Art x Climate, Endangered West, (2022, colored pencil)
+Credit: Taelyn B., Art x Climate, Endangered West, (2022, colored pencil) This art may only be reproduced or re-used in connection with the Fifth National Climate Assessment.
+Any other use must be negotiated with the author.

 • A. Nearly all the energy that flows through the Earth system comes from sunlight.
 Earth’s climate is determined by the movement of energy through the Earth system—the ocean, atmosphere, clouds, ice, land, and life—and also includes energy and heat produced by humans and human activity.
 Learn more about Earth’s energy balance